bigwoodentable/to-do-list-app/README.md

 ### Microservice Architecture

 The next step is to refactor the current monolith into microservices.
 I am referring to this [course](https://www.udemy.com/course/microservices-with-node-js-and-react/) as the starting point.

+## Notes

+The feature to remind the user when a task has passed it's deadline is set on an interval of 5 seconds.
+As it is currently logging to stdout, it may become slightly irrating.
+If that's the case, please change extend the interval or comment out 'deadlineCheck()' in server/server.js.